akm303/MIPS_Simulator/Documents/Part2/INSTRUCTIONS.md

         The Program will return the closest of the previous 3 numbers This is a short version of assembly Program 1, and requires fewer inputs than the original.

+Please note, due to Java's handling of all its integers as signed, we actually recommend entering numbers in the range 0 to 32767, rather than up to 65536.
+Numbers larger than 2^15 are converted to signed negative, and your selected check number may be closer to one of these negative conversions.
+If this is the case, our printer print a 00000.